sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 Signature flag (S): 1 bit
-    This field indicates the payload contains a signature of set.
+    This field indicates the payload contains a signature if set.
 Counter Length (LEN): 3 bits
     This field indicates the length of the CTR fields in bytes.
 Extended Key Id Flag (X): 1 bit